zakilive/iot-cloud-riot/README.md

 6. login to grafana and refresh to see the updates of fresh temperature saved in the database

-So after clone/download the whole repository go to `microcontroller_to_cloud_IOT_project` and copy `temperature_mqttsn` to riot example folder then get inside the folder and flash it with nrf52840dk board
+So after clone/download the whole repository go to `IOT_final_project` and copy `temperature_mqttsn` to riot example folder then get inside the folder and flash it with nrf52840dk board

 User case scenario for running the application:
 1: `start 2600:1f18:6929:5505:5ea4:f15c:41fb:1872 1885`